 Kim was profoundly affected by the vibrant energy and allure of the rainforest.
 On the return flight home, she suggested to the magazine’s editor and owner of Freedom Press, that the next environmental book the company published needed to be about the rainforests.
 Freedom Press had just published 50 Steps to Save the World from Global Warming with the Green Patriot Working Group*.
-She knew that Westerners like herself were far removed from tropical rainforests around the world and that this book would need to connect the two worlds and provide simple easy steps that would make a difference in conservation efforts.
+Kim knew that Westerners like herself were far removed from tropical rainforests around the world and that this book would need to connect the two worlds and provide simple, easy steps that would make a difference in conservation efforts.
 Her publisher loved the idea.
-Six months later he asked her to lead the project along with the Green Patriot Working Group.
+Six months later she was asked to lead the project along with the Green Patriot Working Group.
 50 Simple Steps to Save the World’s Rainforests was published in 2012 and is widely available at fine booksellers and at Amazon.com.

 *The Green Patriot Working Group consists of concerned individuals and organizations who realize that underlying many of our nation’s most pressing challenges is an environmental crisis that demands a balanced and nonpartisan approach in order to preserve our future.

 Here are some of Kim’s favorite rainforest friendly products and conservation organizations.
 Each one is making a positive difference in the world.
 Please enjoy exploring what they offer!

 Newman’s Own Organics